kylewainwright/Cloud-Security-Network/README.md

 **ELK Server**

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to specifically designated files and system logs.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to specifically designated files and system logs:
 **- Filebeat:** Captures data from specified log files (such as Apache) and generates and organizes the files to send to Logstash and/or Elasticsearch.
 **- Metricbeat:** Collects and organizes metrics such as CPU usage, disk usage, and RAM